-In the case of the Local Healthy bit, the behavior is configurable and depends on the value of the configuration variable EXIT_IF_HEALTHY_LOST_IN_STANDALONE_MODE.
+In the case of the Local Healthy bit, the behavior is configurable and depends on the value of the configuration variable EXIT\IF\HEALTHY\LOST\IN\STANDALONE\MODE.
 By default, the value is FALSE, and in that case the Shelf Manager restores the Local Healthy bit and continues the operation.
 However if the value is TRUE, the standalone Shelf Manager reinitializes itself by rebooting the ShMM.

-When the Active bit changes to 0 in the absence of a backup Shelf Manager, it is likely the result of a known hardware issue that exists on some ShMM carriers.
+On ShMM-500, when the Active bit changes to 0 in the absence of a backup Shelf Manager, it is likely the result of a known hardware issue that exists on some ShMM carriers.
 In that case, the Shelf Manager attempts to restore the Active bit by requesting the active state again via setting the Switchover Request bit in the CPLD.
 If the recovery of the Active bit fails, the standalone Shelf Manager reinitializes itself by rebooting the ShMM.
-No check of the Active bit takes place if the configuration variable CPLD_ACTIVE_WORKAROUND is set to FALSE (the default value is TRUE for all carriers and changing it is not recommended).
+No check of the Active bit takes place if the configuration variable CPLD\ACTIVE\WORKAROUND is set to FALSE (the default value is paragraph does not apply to the ShMM-700 and the configuration variable CPLD\ACTIVE\WORKAROUND has no effect on the ShMM-700.

-After a switchover, the formerly backup Shelf Manager performs additional initialization, applies cached state changes and collects any necessary further information from the IPM Controllers on IPMB.
-The newly active Shelf Manager then exposes the ShMC device (address 20h) on IPMB, and assumes the IP address that was used for RMCP and other shelf-external interactions between the formerly active Shelf Manager and the System Manager.
+After a switchover, the former backup, now active, Shelf Manager performs additional initialization, applies cached state changes and collects any necessary further information from the IPM Controllers on IPMB.
+The new active Shelf Manager then exposes the ShMC device (address 20h)

+on IPMB, and assumes the IP address that was used for RMCP and other shelf-external interactions between the formerly active Shelf Manager and the System Manager.
 Since the RMCP session information is propagated from the active Shelf Manager to the backup Shelf Manager, RMCP sessions survive the switchover.
 For the System Manager using RMCP, the switchover is transparent.